Research Administration Policies

-- DEPARTMENT CHAIR OR BUDGET ADMINISTRATOR: In his/her capacity as an academic administrator, the department chair is responsible for the activities in that chair's unit.
+- DEPARTMENT CHAIR OR BUDGET ADMINISTRATOR: In their capacity as an academic administrator, the department chair is responsible for the activities in that chair's unit.
 As related to sponsored projects, the chair is responsible to ensure that the PI is eligible to apply for funds and that the activity is appropriate and fits within the academic mission of the unit.

 - RESEARCH ADMINISTRATOR: In providing administrative support, the Research Administrator is responsible for reviewing sponsor guidelines and working with the PI to submit an accurate and complete proposal.
 When awarded, the Research Administrator sets up the accounting information for the project and tracks its activity through the closeout of the award.
-He or she also assists the PI with rebudgeting and adjustments as required.
+They also assist the PI with rebudgeting and adjustments as required.